So, you’ve decided you’re going to go ahead and build a niche blog.

 Keyword Research – Essential Before You decide:

-If you have already joined me at wealthy affiliate, they have a good free keyword tool you can use to get started.
+If you haven’t already; try the free training here, they have a good free keyword tool you can use to get started.

 Alternatively, I use Jaaxy and you can get 30 free searches, (see my full review here).

 For a great list of free keyword research options – see here.

 You will want to find long tail keywords with low competition and you will also then want to check the results in the SERPS, (search engine results page) as we did in the previous section of this article.

 Take a look at the video below, which explains how to go for “low-hanging-fruit” low-competition keywords and how it can benefit you.

 clicking on the video pic will open the film in a new window.